OutSystems/docs-odc/src/eap/reference/libraries/sanitization.md

 # Sanitization

-The OutSystems Sanitization library provides actions to avoid code injection in HTML, JavaScript and SQL snippets that need to include untrusted content (i.e. content gathered from end users).
+The OutSystems Sanitization library provides actions to avoid code injection in HTML, JavaScript and SQL snippets that need to include untrusted content (i.e. content gathered from end-users).

 ## Actions